 For Kries, the global pandemic has also increased his «awareness of the fragility of ecosystems and personal interaction».
 In addition to the pandemic, «we shouldn’t forget about the societal discussions and tensions that were already there».
 Kries continues, «Museums are rather slow institutions because they are linked to collections which may include 10,000 objects.
-You can’t change the character or misbalance of a collection from one year to another, but the first step is to acknowledge there is a misbalance».
+You can’t change the character or disbalance of a collection from one year to another, but the first step is to acknowledge there is a misbalance».
 For many years Kries has been speaking on the necessity for Museums to acknowledge the ways in which they have catered to western male designers.
-In 2003 the Museum organized an exhibition on design from the Arab world, in 2013 it showcased a new generation of designers from the African continent with each exhibition acquiring new objects for the Museum’s permanent collection. «This year we’ll be doing an exhibition where we look at the role of the presence of female designers in our collection which also has to be self critical because in every design Museum women are underrepresented».
+In 2003 the Museum organized an exhibition on design from the Middle East and North Africa (MENA) and in 2013 it showcased a new generation of designers from the African continent with each exhibition acquiring new objects for the Museum’s permanent collection. «This year we’ll be doing an exhibition where we look at the role of the presence of female designers in our collection which also has to be self critical because in every design Museum women are underrepresented».

 Dr Mateo Kries is a German curator and writer, primarily known for his appointment as Director of the globally renowned Vitra Design Museum in 2011.
 Having grown up between Germany and Spain, he first gained experience in the Museum practice in Marrakech, Morocco, where his Uncle owned a collection of Arabic and Berber art.
 In 1995 he started working at the Vitra Design Museum, progressing from intern to assistant curator in 1996, curator in 1997, and chief curator in 2006.
 During this time he also studied Art History and Sociology and completed his PhD.
 Since becoming Director in 2011, he is responsible for the expansion of the Vitra Design Museum’s collections, campus and program of exhibitions and events, with particular impetus on educational activities.